slcs-jsc/mptrac/README.md

 # Massive-Parallel Trajectory Calculations

-Massive-Parallel Trajectory Calculations (MPTRAC) is a new Lagrangian particle dispersion model for the free troposphere and stratosphere.
+Massive-Parallel Trajectory Calculations (MPTRAC) is a Lagrangian particle dispersion model for the free troposphere and stratosphere.
 MPTRAC has been developed to support the analysis of atmospheric transport processes.

 The primary task of MPTRAC is to calculate air parcel trajectories by solving the kinematic equation of motion.
-Turbulent diffusion and sub-grid scale wind fluctuations are simulated with Markov chain models.
+Turbulent diffusion and sub-grid scale wind fluctuations are simulated with a Markov chain model.
 Additional modules are implemented to simulate the sedimentation of air parcels and the decay of particle mass.